victorsvi/victorsvi/README.md

 - I have a degree in Computer Engineering from La Salle University at Canoas, Brazil (2020).
 - I’m currently working on Sispro Software Empresarial in a enterprise managment software, mainly in the accounting module.
 We use the Outsystems Agile Platform.
 - I like to develop hardware and low level software to interface hardware components.
-I also work with software engineering an high level programming.
+I also work with software engineering with a high level programming.

 My repositories are projects from my degree assignemts and personal projects.